Lesson 1: My Robotic Friends

 - Prepare a stack of 10 disposable cups per group of 4 students, OR

-- (Optional) print and cut out Paper Trapezoid Template - Manipulatives for each group if your class is not going to use cups.
+- (Optional) print and cut out resource paper-trapezoid-template not found for each group if your class is not going to use cups.

 - Print out one set of Stacking Cup Ideas - Manipulatives per group.